feluelle/pi-movies/README.md

 # pi-movies

-A database and api service for movies :movie_camera: hosted on a raspberry pi.
+A database and api service for movies 🎥 hosted on a dockerized 🐳 raspberry pi.

 It uses [mongodb](https://www.mongodb.com/de) as backend with [express](https://expressjs.com/de/) in the front.